gingerbeardman/gingerbeardman.github.io/_posts/2020-03-28-credits-maboshi-wiiware.md

 ## Postscript

 Wii over VGA at 640x480 is totally amazing if you've not tried it.
 If you've always thought that the Wii's video output could never be great I implore you to try it!
-Check out how I do it:  [https://www.retrogameboards.com/t/using-hdmi-to-vga-adapters-on-modern-consoles/1826/14?u=matt](https://www.retrogameboards.com/t/using-hdmi-to-vga-adapters-on-modern-consoles/1826/14?u=matt)
+Check out how I do it [over at Retro Game Boards](https://www.retrogameboards.com/t/using-hdmi-to-vga-adapters-on-modern-consoles/1826/14?u=matt).